 The Second installment of Stay Woke: The Edward Waters College (EWC) President’s Distinguished Speaker Series will commence on Thursday, January 24, 2019 at 6:00 p.m. on the EWC campus, featuring renowned author, professor and researcher, Tommy J. Curry, Ph.D.

 About Stay Woke: The President’s Distinguished Speaker Series

 The series is aptly titled ‘Stay Woke,’ as a timely colloquialism, evincing a focus upon the continuous expansion and development of the overall knowledge base of EWC’s academic community while also interfacing intentionally with culturally-based issues and promoting socially conscious and socially responsible activism in a millennial and post-millennial era.

-The series, featuring Nikki Giovanni, is free and open to the public and will begin
+The second installment of the series, featuring Tommy J. Curry, Ph.D. is free and open to the public on

 on the Campus of Edward Waters College

 Edward Waters College (EWC), accredited by the Southern Association of Colleges, and Schools (SACS) and member of the United Negro College Fund (UNCF), is a private, historically black, urban college which offers a liberal arts education with a strong emphasis on the Christian principles of high moral and spiritual values.
 EWC was established in 1866 and is an African Methodist Episcopal Church-related institution of learning.
 It is the first private institution of higher education in the State of Florida.